jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates the 10 newest files in the current directory script to print out unique wordsnin a file script to display line according to a pattern
+script that creates the 10 newest files in the current directory script to print out unique wordsnin a file script to display line according to a pattern script to count the number of lines in a file